What is flex time?

 Q. If a student is behind in course work, can a teacher hold them in for flex time?

-Yes, period 1 teachers will have the ability to hold a student in to get caught up on work, write tests, etc. If your period 1 teacher asked you to stay staying Flex their request takes priority over other Flex block plans.
+Yes, period 1 teachers will have the ability to hold a student in to get caught up on work, write tests, etc. If your period 1 teacher asked you to stay during Flex, their request takes priority over other Flex block plans.